phoenix8875/movie-watchlist_v2/Readme.md

 A production-grade, containerized **Three-Tier Movie Watchlist application** automated with Docker Compose and deployed on an AWS EC2 instance.

-This repository demonstrates the transition from an open public-mesh architecture to a secure **Reverse Proxy Pattern**.
-By locking down the application tier and database layer within an isolated internal virtual network, the system exposes only a single hardened entry point **(Port 80)** to the public internet.
+This repository demonstrates the3 tier Docker app explaining connectivity between tiers-> postgres, frontend and backend.

 ![App Preview](ss/preview_live.gif)